-This article applies to Nexus Repository Manager 2.x only.
+This article applies to Nexus Repository 2 only.

-Nexus Repository Manager 2: In some browser and Nexus version combinations, there were problems uploading a Nexus license file using the user interface.
+Nexus Repository 2: In some configurations, there were problems uploading a Sonatype Nexus Repository 2 license file using the user interface.

 If you find yourself in a similar situation, you should be able to upload your license file using a common command line utility called curl to bypass the UI entirely.

 Option 1: Uploading a License file Using REST

 Example uploading a license file to Sonatype Nexus Repository Professional: